Towards Adversarial Evaluations for Inexact Machine Unlearning: Additional Details

 \subsection{Utilities}

-To measure utility, we compute error on unseen samples from the same distribution as $D \setminus D_f$, called the retain distribution.
-For the RS and RC tests, as the removal is untargeted, the evaluated samples are the same as the full test set.
-For the CR and RC tests the evaluated samples consist of test set samples from the unaffected classes.
-This is done as error on samples from the deletion set distribution correlates with the unlearning efficacy, and thus removing them leads to a measurement of utility independent of unlearning.
+To measure utility, we compute error on unseen samples from the same distribution (unaffected classes) as $S \setminus S_f$, called the retain distribution.
+For the I.I.D Removal and I.I.D confusion tests, as the removal is untargeted, the evaluated samples are the same as the full test set.
+For the Class Removal and I.I.D confusion tests the evaluated samples consist of test set samples from the unaffected classes.
+This is done as error on samples from the deletion set distribution correlates with the unlearning efficacy, and thus removing them leads to a measurement of utility largely independent of unlearning.

+In Table~\ref{tab:utilities_across_tests} we show the utilities of the EU-$k$ and CF-$k$ unlearning procedures across all four tests.
+We observe a negligible impact on utility compared to retraining from scratch, unlike most unlearning procedures suggested in existing literature.
+The only significant difference in error is observed in the I.I.D confusion test, where better unlearning leads to improved utility as the model gets less confused by the mislabelled samples.
+Note that this is not observed in the IC test as the error is reported on only the unaffected classes, where error is independent of unlearning.
+Thus, EU-$k$ and CF-$k$ can be used to control the unlearning-efficiency tradeoff at a fixed utility.

 In Table~\ref{tab:regularization_utilities} we show the impact of regularization on utility.
 We observe that early stopping slightly increases the errors, while cutmix alone reduces them especially in CIFAR100.
 Given the significant improvement in utility and greater downstream amenability to unlearning, using regularizers like Cutmix seems highly rewarding.
 Our unlearning procedures do not decrease the utility barring a slight deterioration when the training procedure uses cutmix while the unlearning procedure does not.